 Glory Spa – 80,000 IDR for a one hour massage.
 Again, basic and noisy but it was always busy when I passed, and my massage was very good.
 Jl.
 Raya Ubud.

 Spa Bali – 133,000 IDR for a one hour massage, although there are discounts and package deals available.
 I paid 306,000 IDR for a one hour massage and one hour pedicure with nail polish (including 15% taxes and service charge).
-The experience here was much nicer than at the cheaper places: my treatment was done in a private room upstairs, far away from the noise of the street and well worth the extra cost in my opinion.
-This was my favourite massage in Ubud!
+This was the best spa in Ubud that I tried.
+My treatment was done in a private room upstairs, far away from the noise of the street and well worth the extra cost in my opinion.
 Jl Raya Pengosekan.

-So, that’s what things cost in Ubud, Bali!
+So, that’s my guide to Ubud and what things cost there!
 I really hope you found this post helpful!
-If you have any questions about Ubud prices and travel costs, or you want some recommendations, then please feel free to get in touch!
+If you have any questions about Bali prices and travel costs, or you want some recommendations, then please feel free to get in touch!

 If you found this post useful, please share the love and pin it!